-Alicia Kozak is an internationally-acclaimed and highly sought-after motivational speaker, actress, and author, who has inspired millions through her powerful on-screen and in-person appearances.
+Alicia “Kozak” Kozakiewicz is an internationally-acclaimed and highly sought-after motivational speaker, Internet safety expert, victim and missing persons advocate, and television personality who has inspired millions through her in person and on-screen appearances.
 Passionate and straight-from-the-heart, Alicia motivates her audiences to transcend life’s challenges, pursue their passions, and discover their purpose.
 Alicia’s extraordinary life story exemplifies the strength of the human spirit’s ability to overcome adversity and to deny defeat.

 She has been featured on the Oprah Winfrey Show, Dr. Phil, Fox & Friends, Good Morning America, Anderson Live, Investigation Discovery (ID), The CW, ABC, BBC, A&E, CNN, MSNBC, and many others, as well as in international publications such as People Magazine and Cosmopolitan.

 Following a period of counseling and healing, at just 14 years old, Alicia made the choice to fight back.
 Refusing to let her traumatic experience define her, but rather, choosing to define it, Alicia began to share her story and motivational message through The Alicia Project.
 Age appropriate, but never sugar-coated, she continues to educate families and children of all ages, and with presentations tailored to fit each specific audience, Alicia astounds communities, corporations, law enforcement, as well as social and governmental agencies.
-Alicia has been honored to present at corporations such as JPMorgan Chase Bank, FedEx, Mayo Clinic, Caterpillar, RSA, Australia Information Security Association, among others, providing both employee motivation and awareness.
-She has traveled to Canada and Australia to share her story and inspirational message, and is looking to forward to further international presentations.
+Alicia has been honored to present at corporations such as JPMorgan Chase Bank, FedEx, Mayo Clinic, Caterpillar, Kimberly-Clark, RSA, Australia Information Security Association (AISA), among others, providing both employee motivation and awareness.
+She has traveled to Canada and Australia to share her story and inspirational message and is looking forward to future international presentations.

 Entertaining, uplifting, and inspiring, whether keynote, workshop, or onscreen, Alicia’s message empowers her audiences to maintain hope, aim high, and achieve their goals.